EdinburghUniversityCurlingClub/Constitution/constitution.md

 9.1.8.4 Attend EUSU training sessions in relation to welfare and inclusion issues, where possible.

-9.1.9 The Wellbeing and Inclusions Officer shall:
+9.1.9 The Health and safety Officer shall:

 9.1.9.1 Be a designated First-Aider and assume responsibility when injuries occur.